 Adam Simonsen founded Play With a Pro.
 Like what TakeLessons offers, it is a bridge between handpicked musical professionals (proficient, expert, and virtuoso at their instrument) and lucky students around the planet.

-This idea is shared by 10,000 students and helps an always-growing list of qualified teachers find students that need their services.
+This idea is shared by 10,000 students and helps an always-growing list of qualified teachers find students who need their services.
 Moreover, since the offer is so broad, you will surely find the style, budget, and schedule that suit your needs.

-Perhaps, the biggest difference between Play With A Pro and the rest of the similar sites on the market is that this page filters teachers and provides only world-class professionals to teach their avid students.
+Perhaps the biggest difference between Play With A Pro and the rest of the similar sites on the market is that this page filters teachers and provides only world-class professionals to teach their avid students.

 Therefore, if you are looking for someone to polish your skills with and become a professional on the accordion, this site is a must-check before you pick.

 Lessonface was founded by Claire Cunningham and Ashford Tucker in 2013.
 Currently, headquarters are in Aiken, South Carolina.